29 Awesome Pictures Of The US Navy Through History

 Women also served the Navy through the Women Accepted for Volunteer Emergency Service (WAVES) program.

-The US Navy led the war against the Japanese in the Pacific.
+The US Navy led the Pacific War against the Japanese.
 This 1942 photo shows the torpedoed Japanese destroyer Yamakaze photographed through the periscope of USS Nautilus.

 On August 14, 1945, Japan surrendered to the Allies, effectively ending World War II.
 The highly anticipated 'Victory over Japan Day,' gave way to some uninhibited celebrations -- like this classic sailor's kiss in Times Square.

 Only five years after WWII, America was fighting another war, this time in Korea.
-This 1950 photo shows the USS Missouri bombarding Korea's communist-held Northern coastline in order to cut enemy communications.
+This 1950 photo shows the USS Missouri bombarding North Korea's coastline in order to cut enemy communications.

-Beginning in 1964 and lasting for most of the next decade, the Vietnam War was the next major U.S. conflict.
+Beginning in 1954 and lasting for 2 decades, the Vietnam War was the next major U.S. conflict.
 This Navy jet fighter shoots Zuni rockets while flying over South Vietnam.

 A crewman sits behind a machine gun while on patrol of the Go Cong River.
 Fighting in dense jungle against well-supplied Viet Cong left American troops frustrated with combat conditions.
 It was after this war that 'Post Traumatic Stress Disorder' was officially identified.

-The Navy played a major role during the Cuban Missile Crisis, enforcing a blockade to prevent Soviet weapons deliveries to Cuba.
-This 1962 photo shows a Navy seaplane and destroyer ship shadowing a Soviet submarine.
+The Navy played a big role in the Cuban Missile Crisis, enforcing a blockade to keep weapons deliveries to Cuba.
+This 1962 photo from shows a Navy seaplane and destroyer ship patrolling a Soviet submarine.

-Operation Desert Storm, the U.S.-led mission to liberate Kuwait from Iraq, deployed 14 destroyers and 2 battleships.
-In 1991, the battleship USS Missouri fires at Iraqi targets stationed along the Kuwaiti coast.
+Operation Desert Storm, the US-led mission to liberate Kuwait from Iraq, deployed 14 destroyers and 2 battleships.
+In 1991, battleship USS Missouri fires at Iraqi targets stationed along the Kuwaiti coast.

 Here are one Navy pilot's stats marked on the side of his attack aircraft while deployed in support of Operation Desert Storm.
 They show combat missions flown, missiles launched, and bombs dropped.

-In response to the terrorist attacks of September 11th, 2001, the U.S. entered into a 'War On Terror' to eliminate al-Qaeda.
-The Navy's amphibious assault ship, deployed in Operation Enduring Freedom in Afghanistan, is shown dropping off a 5-ton truck.
+In response to 9/11 terrorism attacks, the U.S. entered into the 'War On Terror' to eliminate al-Qaeda.
+The Navy's amphibious assault ship, deployed in Operation Enduring Freedom, is shown dropping off a 5-ton truck.

 A Navy sailor working in an expeditionary command tests his night-vision goggles before setting off on another night patrol through Iraq's waterways in 2007.

-This F/A-18C Hornet is the nation's first strike-fighter jet and has a top speed of 1,190 miles per hour -- and comes in at a cost of $US39 million per plane.
+This F/A-18C Hornet is the nation's first strike-fighter jet and has a top speed of 1,190 mph and costs $US39 million each.
 A typical Navy air wing has about 14 of these on hand.

 The U.S. Navy provides air, land and sea support to the military.
 These divers search the sea floor during a salvage recovery exercise in 2010.